Hip dips… another thing for us to hate about our bodies?

-With pics of models on IG in string bikinis and body con dresses showing off their tiny waists, wide hips and getting tons of likes, you start thinking that that’s the body you need to have in order to be desirable!
-It makes you start to believe that THAT is THE BEST body type, the MOST IDEAL body type, the body type that GUYS LIKE.
+With pics of models on IG in string bikinis and body con dresses showing off their tiny waists and wide hips, and getting tons of likes, you start thinking that that’s the body you need to have in order to be desirable!
+It makes you start to believe that THAT is THE BEST body type, the MOST IDEAL body type, the body type that MEN like.
 And you start to tell yourself that if you don’t look like that, you’re not good enough.

 I mean, move over magazine covers…Instagram pics are the new beauty standard. 🙄